 Measure the butter, sugar, eggs, flour and baking powder into a large bowl and beat until thoroughly blended.
 Divide the mixture evenly between the tins and level out.

 Bake in the pre-heated oven for about 25 minutes or until well risen and the tops of the sponge springs back when lightly pressed with a finger.
 Leave to cool in the tins for a few minutes then turn out, peel off the parchment and finish cooling on a wire rack.

 When completely cold, whip your double cream and icing sugar together until the double cream has become the consistency of whipped cream.

-Add jam to one half and cream to the other half then sandwich the cake together.
+Add jam to one half then sandwich the cake together.